 And proceeded to eat them.

 It was at that moment that he first noticed me–at least I assume he saw me since he was looking right at me.

-When he belched.
+Then he belched.

 He proceeded to the bar where he engaged the bartender in his all-too-familiar run-down of all the beers that were available.
 Fortunately for Ohmygod, but unfortunately for the bartender, the latter, like most people in Flanders, spoke English very well (although it could be debated whether Ohmygod spoke English, given his Canadian citizenship).
-Knowing that this would keep both occupied for some time, I happily returned to my Rochefort, albeit slightly dismayed about the up turning of the bowl of nuts.
+Knowing that this would keep both occupied for some time, I happily returned to my Rochefort, albeit slightly dismayed about the up-turning of the bowl of nuts.

 Moments before I was able to take my last sip, in walked Adonis and he immediately sat down at my table (the other choice was approaching the bartender, but seeing as he was occupied with Ohmygod, recounting the list of beer on draft for the umpteenth time…).
 Even before sitting, Adonis inquired as to my plans for the evening in a way that was blatantly obvious that he wanted me to ask him to join me.
-I didn’t take the bait—for a guy who is not lacking even slightly when it comes to approaching women, he seems to be deathly afraid of spending any time alone.
+I didn’t take the bait—for a guy who is not lacking the slightest confidence when it comes to approaching women, he seems to be deathly afraid of spending any time alone.

 As I was lying to Adonis, indicating that I was not quite sure what I wanted to do that evening, in walked Maggie.
-Her face lit up a bit when she saw Adonis and me at our table, but it was far from the infatuation that she didn’t bother to veil at the beginning of the week.
+Her face lit up slightly when she saw Adonis and me at our table, but it was far from the infatuation that she didn’t bother to veil at the beginning of the week.
 Now, she seemed resigned to the fact that a romantic encounter with Adonis was likely out of the question.
 She glanced at the bar, quickly diverting her eyes as if she had looked directly into the sun or came across a half-consumed victim of roadkill.